Acidburn0zzz/PendingChangesBot/README.md

 # PendingChangesBot
-Bot tries to automatically review changes using Flagged Revisions in Wikipedia using predefined rules and ORES.
+PendingChangesBot is a Pywikibot script which tries to automatically review changes using Flagged Revisions in Wikipedia using predefined rules and ORES.

 * Homepage: https://github.com/zache-fi/PendingChangesBot
 * Wikiproject: https://fi.wikipedia.org/wiki/Wikiprojekti:ORES